-Sequestration (Government) - Definition
+Sequestration (Government) - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.